-The government has passed in the last session of the parliament by resorting to voice vote three farmers’ reforms bills which has resulted in immediate protest and resignation of the Minister of Food Processing Industries, Ms Harsimrat Kaur Badal who has been serving in this ministry the second term in the running.
+The government has passed in the last session of the parliament by resorting to voice vote three farm bills which has resulted in immediate protest and resignation of the Minister of Food Processing Industries, Ms Harsimrat Kaur Badal who has been serving in this ministry the second term in the running.
 She even left the parliament while the session was on in anger to join the protest rally organised by her party Shiromani Akali Dal (SAD), the oldest ally of BJP in NDA.
-She has said at the farmers’ rally the next day that she opposed the bill and she was not even consulted.
+She has said at the farmers’ rally the next day that she opposed the farm bills and she was not even consulted.
 Later on, all opposition parties as well as some farmers’ organisations also have been organising protest rallies in various places demanding the withdrawal of these three bills.
 As per new bills, farmers can sell their produce anywhere they like.
 Let us examine these reform bills regarding how it can impact farmers and other stakeholders.

 Although some confusion persists that Minimum Support Price (MSP) will be withdrawn immediately or it will be withdrawn in phases.
 Even PM also said that support would not be withdrawn.
 But MSP cannot continue for long if market-driven pricing has to prevail.
 There is other confusion regarding whether existing Fair Price Shops (ration shops) will cease to exist or not.
 About 75% of the rural population and 50% of the urban population depends on the Public Distribution System (PDS) to buy the staples and other agricultural products from ration shops.
 Govt normally procures grains at pre-declared MSP and keeps the stock in Food Corporation’s (FCI) warehouse.
 And often warehousing capacity is not sufficient to hold the stock forcing FCI to keep that excess stock in open conditions, and a large part of that goes waste and spoiled.
 FCI is a loss-making, inefficient organisation, and its loss is mounting every year.
 FCI employees about 22000 people directly on their roll.
 There are more numbers employed indirectly who are mainly loaders, unloaders, and other logistic service providers.
 PDS is actually the Food Security System in India.
 We have about 5.4 lacs fair price shops in India that covers 80.75 crores people.
 What will happen to that system?